Easy ways to baby budget

-Think about setting up a separate savings account with a direct debit that leaves your account on the day you are paid.
-If the money isn’t in your current account you’re much less likely to be tempted.
+Think about setting up a separate savings account with a direct debit that leaves your account on the day you're paid.
+If the money isn’t in your account, you’re much less likely to be tempted.

 Even on the tightest budget, you’ll still have to spend sometimes, especially with all the costs of a new arrival to factor in.

 But when you do spend, make it work for you.
 Many banks now offer cards that give you reward points when you use them.